AbhiDatabricks/databricks-uc-quickstart/utils/abac/healthcare/ABAC_INDUSTRY_Tricks_Demo_Plan.md

-# 🎯 ABAC in the Real World: Field Tricks for Healthcare Demos
+# 🎯 ABAC in the Real World: Field Tips and Tricks for ABAC Demos

 ## 🎪 The Art of Demo Mastery